prishasbangera/Khan-Academy-Projects/README.md

 Please note that the code may not be the cleanest or the most efficient, as I was just learning and having fun. :)

+Most code will be in the form of Processing.js (deprecated) in a text file, but there are also index.html files (p5.js, WebGL2, HTML/CSS, etc) and one Python file.

  ## Folders
-  The folders listed below contain the copied code, but to run/view the projects, view the GitHub Page.
+  The folders listed below contain the copied code, but to run/view the projects, visit my KA profile.
+(Working on a GitHub Page!)
   Each project has code and (in the `ProjectREADME.md file`) name, link, description, and maybe an image and some notes/sources.

  - ### Tutorial Projects